-An abnormal vaginal odor is usually associated with other vaginal signs and symptoms such as itching, burning, irritation or discharge.
+Conditions that cause a strong vaginal odor might also cause other vaginal symptoms such as itching, burning, irritation or discharge.

-Bacterial vaginosis — an overgrowth of normally occurring vaginal bacteria — is the most common vaginal infection that causes a vaginal odor.
-Trichomoniasis — a sexually transmitted infection — also can lead to vaginal odor.
-Chlamydia and gonorrhea infections usually don't cause vaginal odors.
-Neither do yeast infections.
+Bacterial vaginosis is an overgrowth of bacteria typically present in the vagina.
+It's a common vaginal condition that can cause vaginal odor.
+Trichomoniasis, a sexually transmitted infection, also can lead to vaginal odor.
+A yeast infection usually doesn't cause vaginal odor.

-- Wash your external genital area.
-During regular baths or showers, use a very small amount of mild, unscented soap and lots of water.
+- Wash outside your vagina during regular baths or showers.
+Use a small amount of mild, unscented soap and lots of water.

 - Avoid douching.
 All healthy vaginas contain bacteria and yeast.
-The normal acidity of your vagina keeps bacteria and yeast in check.
-But douching can actually upset this delicate balance.
+The typical acidity of the vagina keeps bacteria and yeast in check.
+Douching can upset this delicate balance.